slaeryan/slaeryan.github.io/posts/falcon_zero.md

 1. Integrate function obfuscation to make it stealthier.
 1. Include a network component to callback to a C2 when a Stage-2 payload is released or to change targets/payloads and other options on-the-fly etc.

-Feel free to communicate any feature you want to see in the next release.
+Feel free to communicate any further feature that you want to see in the next release.
 Suggestions for improving existing features are also warmly welcome :)

 ## Support this project
 If you find this project useful, consider buying me coffee or a beer(depending on the mood) as a token of appreciation.